Kevin Systrom, Co-Founder & CEO, Instagram, interviewed by MG Siegler, General Partner, CrunchFund.

 He admits that there was a lot of user angst after Instagram was acquired.
 They tried to counter that with a rapid pace of innovation.
 Their team of 16 is now 25.
 And they’re hiring.
 They’re based in Facebook’s offices, and that’s brought them Android and web resources.

-He had experience of M&A at Google, and he carried that over to his acquisition of Facebook to try and manage it well.
+He had experience of M&A at Google, and he carried that over to his acquisition by Facebook to try and manage it well.
 He hasn’t lost any staff after the acquisition so far.
-He likens the relationship to that of a startup’s board – experience people giving good advice.
+He likens the relationship to that of a startup’s board – experienced people giving good advice.
 There were 27m users when the acquisition happened, and 100m when it completed.
 That sort of growth needs smart people in the room.